Grades K–6 Program

 Rundle College does not offer a private busing service.

 Yes, here at Rundle we encourage your child’s individuality to shine through their actions, behaviours and thoughts.
 Fostering a sense of school pride and instilling a sense of responsibility for their attire, your child’s attention is free from distractions and focused on their academics and character building while wearing the Rundle uniform.
 See our detailed uniform requirements.

 What are the days off throughout the year?

 Our Rundle School Calendar can be found on both our website under What’s Happening and our parent portal under My Rundle in the top navigation on the main page.

 What are your parent volunteer expectations?

 Parent volunteering within our school supports our programs and further enriches and strengthens our Rundle College community.
-Each campus has a Parent Advisory Council (PAC) that provides numerous opportunities for parents to enjoy the benefits of volunteering, while at the same time, sharing in their son or daughter’s Rundle experience.
+Each campus has a Parent Advisory Council (PAC) that provides numerous opportunities for parents to enjoy the benefits of volunteering, while at the same time, sharing in their child’s Rundle experience.

 What are your parent fundraising expectations?

 Rundle College finances its programs with tuition, grant revenue and private donations.
 Rundle is fortunate to have many generous parents, grandparents, alumni and friends who support the needs of our school as our programs grow and improve.